-The price system works so well, so efficiently, that we are not aware of it most of the time.
-We never realize how well it functions until it is prevented from functioning, and even then we seldom recognize the source of the trouble.
+"The price system works so well, so efficiently, that we are not aware of it most of the time.
+We never realize how well it functions until it is prevented from functioning, and even then we seldom recognize the source of the trouble."

 Milton and Rose Friedman (1990, p.
 14)

-Coca-Cola is said to be the second most well-known phrase in the world; the most well-known is "OK."
-So if you say "Coca-Cola is OK" you will be understood in more places by more people than any other sentence.
+"Coca-Cola is said to be the second most well-known phrase in the world; the most well-known is "OK."
+So if you say "Coca-Cola is OK" you will be understood in more places by more people than any other sentence."

 Richard Tedlow (1990, p.
 24)

 Coca Cola's path to nearly universal recognition as a consumer product began with a peddler of patent medicines in Atlanta, Georgia in the year 1886.
 This individual-one John Stith Pemberton-had an ingenious idea.
-Why sell 75¢ or \$1 medicine bottles?
+Why sell 75 cent or dollar medicine bottles?
 This was a marketing strategy limited to the sick.
 Why not sell a single serving for a nickel?
 In the Deep South of the U.S. everyone could afford 5¢ for a cold invigorating soft drink.
 The nickel Coke was born.
 At the time, no one could have predicted that it would be almost 1960 before the nickel Coke was finally gone.
-1

 Today, if we scan the economic literature on price rigidity, we find documented cases on how some prices seem to be sticky for significant periods of time.
 For example, Cecchetti (1986) examines data on magazine prices and finds that their prices change about every 3-6 years.
 Using the Stigler and Kindahl (1970) transaction price data, Carlton (1986) finds that, "It is not unusual in some industries for prices to individual buyers to remain unchanged for several years" (p.
 639).
-Kashyap
+Kashyap (1995) studies catalog prices of 12 retail goods over a 35-year period and reports that the average time between price changes is about fifteen months.
+Blinder, et al. (1998), presenting detailed survey evidence from U.S. firms, conclude that the average lag of price adjustments following supply or demand changes is 3 months.
+Genesove (2003) studies apartment rental prices in the U.S. using the Annual Housing Survey data, and finds that over the period of 1974-1981, between 23 and 34 percent of the apartments had no change in nominal rent from one year to the next.
+The study by Bils and Klenow (2002) examines the frequency of price changes for 350 categories of goods and services covering about 70% of consumer spending and

-^{1.} When not cited specifically due to their generality, some of the historical facts concerning the Coca-Cola Company are drawn from Allen (1994) and Pendergrast (1993) and from the sources cited therein.
-Additional information is drawn from factual publications provided by the Coca-Cola Company archives, including "Reviewing 'A Proud History:' 1886 to 1925," "Always Coca-Cola: A Quick-Reference Chronology from 1886 to 1993," "Fact Sheet: Product Pricing Structure of Coca-Cola USA," "Fact Sheets Concerning the Nickel Price," "Statement Showing Estimated Value of Advertising Matter Furnished to Bottling Companies," "Sales of Coca-Cola," "The Coca-Cola Company: Advertising Expenditures," and other documents.
+&lt;sup>1 When not cited specifically due to their generality, some of the historical facts concerning the Coca-Cola Company are drawn from Allen (1994) and Pendergrast (1993) and from the sources cited therein.
+Additional information are drawn from factual publications provided by the Coca-Cola Company archives, including "Reviewing 'A Proud History:' 1886 to 1925," "Always Coca-Cola: A Quick-Reference Chronology from 1886 to 1993," "Fact Sheet: Product Pricing Structure of Coca-Cola USA," "Fact Sheets Concerning the Nickel Price," "Statement Showing Estimated Value of Advertising Matter Furnished to Bottling Companies," "Sales of Coca-Cola," "The Coca-Cola Company: Advertising Expenditures," and other documents.
 For a more detailed account, see the expanded working paper version of this paper, Levy and Young (2002).